brownplt/pyret.org/src/pyret-code/index.md

 What we do not take a dogmatic stance on is exactly how early state and types should be introduced.
 Pyret has the usual stateful operations.
-We discussed this at some length, but eventually decided an introduction to programming _must_ teach state (hopefully in a fair and balanced manner).
+We discussed this at some length, but eventually decided an introduction to programming _must_ teach state (without dogma).
 Pyret also has optional annotations, so different instructors can, depending on their preference, introduce types at different times.

 ### What are some ways the educational philosophy influences the language?